 Help Us Raise AwarenessGet a Free Wristband

 The primary job of a firefighter is to put out fires.
 It is a dangerous job that requires organization and teamwork.
 When a building or structure is on fire, local firefighters are often the first responders to the scene.
-Not only do heat and flames put firefighters in danger, but damaged structures - walls, floors and ceilings - can cave in or collapse.
-Without regard for their safety, firefighters save lives as a top priority and then reduce property damage.
+Not only do heat and flames put them in danger, but damaged structures - walls, floors and ceilings - can cave in or collapse.
+Without regard for their safety, these men and women save lives as a top priority and also reduce property damage.

 Firefighters also respond to non-fire related calls regarding a car accident, a flooded area, or someone suffering from difficulty in breathing, choking, heart attack or seizure.
-In between calls, fire fighters also clean and repair their equipment, practice firefighting skills and perform fire inspections.
+In between calls, these workers clean and repair their equipment, practice their skills and perform inspections.
 As of 2011, there were 1.1 million firefighters in the United States: 344,050 paid firefighters and 756,400 volunteers.

 Products and Locations